 In some areas, auctions are starting to become an emerging method of sale in Queensland behind our Southern States (NSW and VIC), giving you a chance to secure a property for a good price.
 However, this is dependent on low interest or competition from other bidders.

-Most sellers will have set a reserve price – the lowest price that they are willing to accept for the property.
+For auctions in Brisbane, most sellers will have set a reserve price – the lowest price that they are willing to accept for the property.
 If no bids are made at or over this reserve price, the property may be passed in– giving the highest bidder a chance to negotiate with the seller in private.
 In this event, you may have an opportunity to negotiate a sale with the owner (via the Real Estate Agent) and this may fall into a private treaty method of sale if conducted outside of the auction.
 Some things to consider with this method of purchase;

 - You will need to register your bid on (or before) the auction day to participate as a bidder.